Laryngectomy is surgery to remove all or part of the larynx (voice box).

 Complete laryngectomy; Partial laryngectomy

 Rassekh H, Haughey BH.
-Total Laryngectomy and laryngopharyngectomy In: Flint PW, Haughey BH, Lund LJ, et al, eds.
-Cummings Otolaryngology: Head & Neck Surgery.
+Total Laryngectomy and laryngopharyngectomy.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 110.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 110.